supertuxkart/stk-website/wiki_untranslated/Discover.md

 {%translate Beastie%}
 {%- endcapture -%}
 {%- capture beastie_desc -%}
 {%translate "Always ready to take part in an epic race, Beastie lives in Ravenbridge mansion with his friend Gavroche.
-He is the mascot of the BSD project."%}
+Beastie is the mascot of the BSD project."%}

 [{%translate BSD Daemon used with permission%}](https://www.mckusick.com/copyright.html)
 {%- endcapture -%}